Racemhamdy/Racemhamdy/README.md

 # 💫 About Me:
-i'm studing AI and data science and i'm curntly looking for an internship for end of study<br>
+i'm studing AI and data science <br>

 ## 🌐 Socials: